 NBCCD's officially approved document, the Curriculum Standard, details specific learning outcomes necessary for a student to be certified.
-It also assures uniformity of the delivery of a program's content.
+It also ensures uniformity of the delivery of a program's content.

-The Curriculum Standard is an introduction to the program which includes the program's critical performance, a program description, program learning outcomes, and the program's potential career opportunities.
+The Curriculum Standard is an introduction to the program which includes the program description, program learning outcomes, and the program's potential career opportunities.
 This is followed by information on duration, credits, admission requirements, advanced placement, certification, articulations, and prior learning assessment and recognition.